Kelly Kanyok -Textile Artist, Founder, and Owner of Orphaned Wool

 Artist Biography

-• Punch Needle Primitive Stitcher Magazine - 2020 - Current
+• Punch Needle Primitive Stitcher Magazine (2020 - Current): A recurring presence in this influential magazine.

 Kelly Kanyok – Textile Artist